João Paulo (footballer, born June 1988)

-João Paulo da Silva Araújo (born 2 June 1988), commonly known as João Paulo, is a Brazilian professional footballer who plays as a forward for Kairat.
+João Paulo da Silva Araújo (born 2 June 1988), commonly known as João Paulo, is a Brazilian professional footballer who plays as a forward.
 He received Kazakhstani citizenship in 2022.

 Career

 South Korea

 On 20 February 2011, João Paulo joined South Korean K-League side Gwangju FC on loan from ABC, but signed a permanent deal five months later in July.

 Following Daejeon Citizen's relegation to the K League Challenge, he joined Incheon United in January 2014.

 Botev Plovdiv

 On 16 June 2016, João Paulo joined Bulgarian club Botev Plovdiv, and was presented to the public alongside two fellow new Brazilian signings.
 On 29 June, he scored his unofficial first goal for the club, in a 5–0 thrashing over FC Oborishte in a pre-season friendly.

 On 15 August 2016, João Paulo scored a goal for the 3–2 win over Slavia Sofia.
 On 27 August, he also scored the winning goal in a 2–1 home victory over Neftochimic Burgas.

 João Paulo scored a hat-trick for the 4–0 win over FC Lokomotiv Gorna Oryahovitsa on 17 September.
 Four days later, on 21 September, he scored twice for the 6–3 away win over FC Pirin Gotse Delchev for the Bulgarian Cup.
 At the end of the same week he scored another goal for the 2–1 away win over Dunav Ruse.

 On 16 October João Paulo continued his goalscoring streak during a 4–3 away win over Beroe Stara Zagora in the regional Thracian Derby.
 He scored a goal during the 3–0 win over PFC Neftochimic Burgas on 27 October.
 Three days later, during the 1–1 draw with Levski Sofia he scored a goal in the 13th second following an assist from Todor Nedelev.
 João Paulo scored again on 3 November during the 3–1 away defeat to PFC Montana.